calrissian/insight/README.md

-Testing Utilities
+Calrissian Insight
 =======

+Under Construction

-Testing Utilities is a series of Java based utilities that have help people be more productive in testing.
+#Testing Utilities is a series of Java based utilities that have help people be more productive in testing.
 The main utility is the AssertBuilder.
 Here are some of the issues I am trying to solve with the AssertBuilder model:

-* Disclose all failures of the test at once.
+#* Disclose all failures of the test at once.

-* Simplify the assertions of tests.
+#* Simplify the assertions of tests.

-For
+#For